andrevidela/dev-notes/docs/TASKS.md

       - NOTE: types of the block are the boundary of the lens, the states are the products of the state of the lines
     - [ ] 5.3.7 update the scheme support file to return either rather than Maybe
   - [ ] 5.5 Write installation instructions for the haskell version
-  - [ ] 5.6 Test the parser in the refactored version
+  - [ ] 5.6 /!\ Test the parser in the refactored version
+     - [ ] 5.6.1 port the code from vlad
+       NOTE:
+       - change all the decision operators to use the ones from philips code (the kleisli stuff)
+       - Stuck because of 5.9
   - [ ] 5.7 Open games implementation paper
     - [ ] 5.7.1 Draft chapters
     - [ ] 5.7.2 Write about scope checking
+  - [ ] 5.8 Move updated project into original repository
+  - [ ] 5.9 /!\ implement typed population without implementation

 ## 6 Open-Servers
-  - [ ] 6.2 fix the Servant DSL
+  - [ ] 6.2 /!\ fix the Servant DSL
     - NOTE: After the changes to the core, the Servant examples won't work anymore
   - [ ] 6.5 try out idris-server http server project
     - [x] 6.5.1 run locally -- doesn't work (10.11.2021)